LisaHJung/Part-4-Running-Aggregations-with-Elasticsearch-and-Kibana/README.md

 4. Terms aggregations

 #### 1.The Date Histogram Aggregation
-When you want an overview of the data distributed over time, grouping documents into buckets based on time interval comes in handy.
+When you collect data over time (i.e. transaction data over a year), you may be able to gain valuable insights if you can group documents based on a given time interval.

 There are two ways to define the time interval.

 1. Fixed_interval:The inverval is always constant
-Example: orders by 7 days
+Example: Create buckets for every seven days.

 ```
-GET e_commerce/_search
+GET ecommerce_data/_search
 {
   "size": 0,
   "aggs": {
-    "orders_by_week": {
+    "transactions_by_week": {
       "date_histogram": {
-        "field":"InvoiceDate",
+        "field": "InvoiceDate",
         "fixed_interval": "7d"
       }
     }